cointobanks/lifetioncore-ui/README.md

 ## Multilanguage support

-Insight UI Dash uses [angular-gettext](http://angular-gettext.rocketeer.be) for multilanguage support.
+Insight UI Lifetioncoin uses [angular-gettext](http://angular-gettext.rocketeer.be) for multilanguage support.

 To enable a text to be translated, add the ***translate*** directive to html tags.
 See more details [here](http://angular-gettext.rocketeer.be/dev-guide/annotate/).
 Then, run: